Information about novel coronavirus (COVID-19)

 Mary Bridge Children's provides COVID vaccines on an appointment-only basis.

 Call Mary Bridge Children's Immunization Clinic at 253-403-1767 to make an appointment.
-Please check our Pediatric COVID Vaccine Clinic schedule for the current month’s clinic location, dates and times.
+Please check our Pediatric Immunization Clinic schedule for the current month’s clinic location, dates and times.

 What do I do if my child or I am sick?